Bradfield/algos/book/analysis/big-o-notation.md

 This abstraction is exactly what we need: it characterizes an algorithm’s efficiency in terms of execution time while remaining independent of any particular program or computer.

-How can we apply this abstraction to the summation algorithms shown earlier?
+Now we can take a closer look at those two summation algorithms we introduced last chapter.

+Intuitively, we can see that the `sum_of_n` is doing more work; some program steps are being repeated, and the program takes even longer if we increase the value of `n`.
+But we need to be more precise than this.

-Looking back at our function `sum_of_n`, the most expensive unit of computation seems to be variable assignment; if we count those, we could have a worthy representation of the algorithm's execution time.
+The most expensive unit of computation seems to be variable assignment; if we count those, we could have a worthy representation of the algorithm's execution time.
 There's an initial assignment statement (`the_sum = 0`) that is performed only once, followed by a loop that executes (`the_sum += i`) a total of `n` times.

+Intuitively, we can see that the iterative program seems to be doing more work;
+some program steps are being repeated, so the program takes longer.
+Also, the iterative program takes more time to finish if we increase the value of `n`.

 We can denote this more succinctly with function $$T$$, where $$T(n)=1+n$$.